Slotchy/YouTube-Search-Tool/README.md

 7. *(Optional)* If a date is selected, set a **Start** and **End** hour to filter by time of day
 8. Click **Find Most Recent** (or **Search** when date filtering is on)
 9. Click any result card to open the video
+10. *(Optional)* Click **☆ Favorite** on any card to save it as a favorite
+11. *(Optional)* Click **📋 Notes** on any card to expand a notes area and type a note
+12. Click **Export .MD** (floating button) to download your full session as a Markdown file
-10. Use the color swatches on the right to change the accent theme — remembered between visits
+13. Use the color swatches on the right to change the accent theme — remembered between visits

 ---

+## 📄 Export

+The export button appears automatically after your first search and accumulates results across your entire session.
+If you search for "fortnite" and then "soccer", both sets of results are included in the download.

+The `.md` file is organized as:

+* **⭐ Favorites** — all videos you starred, listed first
+* **📝 Notes** — all videos with notes attached
+* **All Results** — every result grouped by search term, each with title, channel, publish date, URL, and thumbnail link

+Favorites and notes persist in your browser across page refreshes via `localStorage`.

+---

 ## 🔒 Privacy

 * API key stored locally in your browser (`localStorage`) — never sent anywhere except to Google
-* Color theme preference stored locally in your browser
+* Color theme, favorites, and notes stored locally in your browser
 * No backend — all processing happens client-side
 * The only external requests made are to the Google YouTube Data API v3